atsign-foundation/at_protocol/specification/atsign_protocol_specification.old.md

 **Description:**

-Otp verb can be used to get an one time passcode from server to be used for APKAM enrollment.
+Otp verb can be used to get a one time passcode from server to be used for APKAM enrollment.
 It can also be used to save a one time semi-permanent passcode which can be used a client/command line app for enrollments.